Gatland delays naming Wales side to face England

 - Gatland confident Wales-England will go ahead

-Wales have lost their opening two games against Scotland and Ireland and conceded nine tries and 69 points with their struggling attack only resulting in two tries.
+Wales have lost their opening two Six Nations games against Scotland and Ireland and conceded nine tries and 69 points, with their struggling attack only resulting in two tries.

-England find themselves in a similar situation to Wales with Steve Borthwick replacing Eddie Jones around the same time Gatland returned to Wales at the expense of Wayne Pivac.
+England find themselves in a similar situation to Wales, with Steve Borthwick replacing Eddie Jones as head coach around the same time Gatland returned to Wales at the expense of Wayne Pivac.

 England began with a home defeat by Scotland before beating Italy at Twickenham.